the Author, Jamie King

 published.
 The whole idea was completely out of my expertise.

-I showed MaryBelle The Manatee to my partner Alan Lovejoy.
+I showed MaryBelle, The Manatee to a friend.

 He said the story was very good, but it would be better to publish a series of five